Virginia Deer Management Program

 - Deer enclosures: In 2001, Virginia State Statue §29.1-525.1 halted erection of fences to confine white-tailed deer and prohibited hunting within fenced areas that impede free egress of deer.
 The 4 grandfathered enclosures in Virginia today were required to modify their fences.
 Concerns about ownership of wildlife, fair chase, disease transmission, and habitat degradation led to this moratorium.

-- Supplemental feeding: Hunting over bait is illegal in Virginia, and feeding deer for any reason is illegal from September 1 to the first Saturday in January (4VAC15-40-285).
+- Supplemental feeding: Hunting over bait is illegal in Virginia, and feeding deer for any reason is illegal statewide from September 1 to the first Saturday in January (4VAC15-40-285).
 Further, it is illegal to feed deer year-round in Buchanan, Clarke, Dickenson, Frederick, Shenandoah, Warren, and Wise counties (including the cities and towns within) and in any city, town, or county during any deer or elk hunting season.
 Biologists across the United States and Canada have voiced concerns about the increased risk of disease transmission, negative health impacts, adverse behavioral changes, and habitat degradation associated with supplemental feeding of deer and other wildlife.

 - Quality Deer Management (QDM): In general, VDGIF encourages management of quality deer populations though volunteer initiatives like DMAP rather than through mandatory antler restrictions.
 Over 85% of DMAP cooperators report that they practice QDM on their land.
 One county (Shenandoah), 3 wildlife management areas, and 1 military installation with quota hunts have mandatory special antler restrictions to limit the harvest of bucks.